Brioche knitting creates complex patterns with precision. How to knit brioche stitch and the history.

 How To Knit The Brioche Stitch

-Start with the most basic brioche method to create your first brioche fabric.
-Stitches are slipped as if to purl with the yarn at the back of the work.
+To create your first brioche fabric, stitches are slipped as if to purl with the yarn at the back of the work.

-- Row 2: *Yarn over, slip 1, knit two together.
+- *Yarn over, slip 1, knit two together.
 Repeat from *.

 The first row is a starter row.
-For the rest of the pattern, repeat the second row until you reach your desired length.
-You’ll notice there are lots of slipped stitches and yarn overs.
-Take it slow at first because they’re quite tricky.
+For the rest, repeat the second row until your desired length.
+There are slipped stitches and yarn overs.
+Take it slow.

 Note: Yarnovers aren’t included in the stitch count.